eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 ### Unit Testing

 - **Objectives:** Unit testing verifies the correctness of individual software components and is the first quality gate in the CI pipeline.
-- **Requirements:** The Unit Testing Requirements can be found [here]().
-- **Scope:** Unit testing supports early defect detection and continuous integration by ensuring each new change maintains baseline quality.
+Unit testing supports early defect detection and continuous integration by ensuring each new change maintains baseline quality.
 - **Tools:** [Unit testing tools](#-test-management-and-tools).

 ---

 ### Functional Testing